ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - The test might be using the fixture incorrectly, not accessing the MockClaudeClient object properly.
    - Validation: Need to review how the fixture is being used in the test and ensure the MockClaudeClient instance is correctly passed.

-3. MockClaudeClient Implementation Issue (High Likelihood, New)
+3. Teardown Error (High Likelihood, New)
-   - The MockClaudeClient class might not be correctly implementing asynchronous methods.
+   - The teardown process is trying to access an attribute (`rep_call`) on a coroutine object instead of the test result.
-   - Validation: Need to review the MockClaudeClient implementation, especially the debug_dump method.
+   - Validation: Confirmed by the AttributeError in the test output.
+   - Status: Needs implementation.

 4. Fixture Return Value Mismatch (Medium Likelihood, Under Investigation)
    - The `mock_claude_client_with_responses` fixture might not be returning the expected MockClaudeClient object.